- Published on

 ) uniformly and independently.
 But why we are not getting a perfect result of ?

-We can use the Chi-squared test to test if two categorical values are independent.
+We can also use the Chi-squared test to test if two categorical values are independent.
+Chi-squared test tests if two categorical variables are dependent on each other or not.

 - The null hypothesis: and are independent.